donaldlab/OSPREY3/optimizing.md

  * **Conformation** `confspace.compiled.AssignedCoords`
    * The atom coordinates and degrees of freedom that embody a conformation.

+ * **Thread Pool** `parallelism.ThreadPoolTaskExecutor`
+   * Osprey's main tool for task-level parallelism and distributing work across parallel hardware.
+   * In a nutshell, a task is shipped off to a worker thread where it gets processed.
+     Then the task's result is put on a queue where a single listener thread drains the queue and sends the result to a callback function specified by the submitter of the task.
+   * The benchmarks don't actually use this mechanism now that I think about it.
+     They use something simpler that makes repeating and timing the workload easier.

+ * **Parallelism** `parallelism.Parallelism`
+   * A simpler helper class that describes options for parallelism, like the desired size of the thread pool.
+   * I don't think the minimizer tests or the benchmarks actually use this, but all the design algorithms themselves do.
+   * The `streamsPerGpu` option isn't used anymore in the latest CUDA code.
+     Stream management is handled internally by the CUDA code now based on hardware specs queried at runtime.

+#### Task 1: A* search

+ * **Energy Matrix** `ematrix.EnergyMatrix`
+   * Implementation of the lookup table for the A* scoring function

+ * **Energy matrix calculator** `ematrix.compiled.EmatCalculator`
+   * Functions to compute the energy matrix from a conformation space and a conformation energy calculator instance.
+   * Energy matrix calculation can take a long time to finish, so some work has been done to parallelize and optimize this, but it's typically not the overall bottleneck of a design.
+   * I actually haven't finished the parallelization of the newest energy matrix calculator yet.
+That's still on the TODO list.

+ * **A\* search** `astar.conf.ConfAStarTree`
+   * Osprey's implemenation of A* search
+   * There's also an implementation of a memory-bounded version of A* in there too, that trades time for space.
+   * There are options to choose different heuristics for A* too.

+ * **A\* Correctness/regression tests** `TestAStar` (in `/test` not `/src`)
+   * This code is quite old now, so it uses the old system of defining conformation spaces.
+   * But the A* code is old too.
+We haven't updated it very recently.

+#### Task 2: energy minimization

  * **Conformation energy calculator** `energy.compiled.CPUConfEnergyCalculator`
    * This is the Java implementation of the newest energy calculator and minimizer.
      It's the slowest option available, but it's accessible to students,